Christmas prices to rise in Britain, truckers say | ExBulletin

 Rising trucker wages may provide a glimpse of a conundrum bothering investors: whether or not the world is on the verge of persistent price hikes after government and central bank follies during the COVID crisis .

 The pound fears that the shortage of truckers could dampen economic growth, which is forecast at 7% this year.
-Amid the shortage of truckers, the Bank of England said last week that CPI inflation is expected to rise temporarily in the near term to 4% in the last quarter of the year due mainly to developments energy and goods prices.
+Bank of England Governor Andrew Bailey said on Wednesday he was focusing on the inflationary effects of supply shortages, including labor.

 Transport companies and recruiting agencies are fighting to fill truck driver jobs: one was advertising a Class 1 heavy truck (HGV) driver for 75,000 pounds ($ 102,500) per year, level the highest that the recruiter has ever heard of.